 - Absorbent wound dressings (various sizes)

 - Compression bandage

 - Mobile phone with full charge and spare battery

 - Spare batteries for torch

 - Space blanket or survival bag; you may have all the shelter you need in the form of your sleeping bag and tent or tarp but could you put that all together if you were injured, a broken arm perhaps?
 You should be able to get into a survival bag without too much difficulty and the shelter it provides might be enough to save your life.
 They are generally bright colors too so they should make it easier to spot you if you needed to be rescued.

-- Whistle; for signalling in an emergency, the internationally recognised distress signal is six blasts of the whistle, repeated every minute, the same signal can be flashed with a torch.
+- Whistle; for signaling in an emergency, the internationally recognized distress signal is six blasts of the whistle, repeated every minute, the same signal can be flashed with a torch.

 - You could also consider carrying pocket flares and other emergency equipment but I wouldn’t normally carry these when I am hiking but possibly if I’m travelling in a canoe or kayak, especially at sea.

 - Head torch (a head torch is a must for pitching a tent after dark and keeping your hands free to perform tasks at night)

 - Map and compass; I always navigate by map and compass on hikes but if you do choose to use a GPS always pack map and compass anyway, electronic devices have a habit of breaking and running out of batteries and you should not rely on them.